lvazdela/edx-capstone/README.md

 # edx-capstone
-Repository for the capstone course assignment of the
+Repository for the capstone course assignment of the Edx Data Science Certificate